Pandaqi/Pandaqi-Blog/pandaqi-blog/content/news-and-updates/my-journey-to-becoming-a-game-designer/index.md

 All early games will have some Dutch text written over it.
 It took a while before I defaulted to creating games in English.
 I'll translate whenever it's important.
 {{% /remark %}}

+I apologize in advance for the image quality.
+I have the cheapest smartphone I could find and live in an old house that's very dark.
+No amount of lights, flashlights, waiting for sun, etcetera could make these images any brighter.
+(I ended up applying an automatic post-processing filter to all images.)

 ## Who are you?

 I'm Pandaqi, or Tiamo Pastoor.
 A freelance artist who creates video games and board games (though mostly board games), writes books, creates music, and much more.